Visited: May 2008

 Population: 5.5 million (2008)

-• Arriving by international ferry from Stockholm – a duty free paradise for heavily taxed alcoholic beverages.
+- Arriving by ferry from Stockholm – a duty-free paradise for high-tax alcohol.

 I visited the capital city of Helsinki as a part of Scandinavian capitals trip in 2008, which also included Stockholm, the capital of Sweden.
-It was in early May, when the temperatures are still rather low, but it was obvious that locals are eager to spend as much time as possible outdoors, in parks, mingling in bars, wrapped in warm blankets.
+In the early May the temperatures were still quite low.
+Even so, it was obvious that locals were eager to spend as much time as possible outdoors.
+They were relaxing in parks, mingling in bars, and wrapping themselves in warm blankets.

 My trip was focused only on the capital Helsinki, since there was not enough time to explore the rest of the country.
-A pleasant city with a truly fascinating history, acquiring strong influences from Sweden, the Baltics and the Russian Empire.
+Helsinki is a pleasant city with a fascinating history, shaped by influences from Sweden, the Baltics, and the Russian Empire.
+It offers plenty of interesting places to visit and things to do.

 I found two of the most engrossing facts about Finland:

 There are more than 2 million saunas for the population of 5.5 million people in Finland.
-A perfect place to cleanse bodies and mind, relax and enjoy the present moment, but also to meet new people and socialize.
-Saunas are installed in hotels, leisure centers, office buildings and even in one of the executive boxes at the city’s Hartwall Arena, so friends can take a sauna while watching an ice hockey game.
+Saunas are the perfect place to relax, clear your mind, and enjoy the moment.
+They’re also great for meeting new people.
+Saunas are installed in hotels, leisure centers, office buildings and even in one of the executive boxes at the city’s Hartwall Arena.

 Helsinki – from bunkers to Nordic design

 Helsinki is a city where the neoclassical meets the Art Nouveau.
-After a great fire destroyed a third of the town in 1808, the rebuilt is reflected in a neoclassical city center, laid out in wide, handsome streets and boulevards with plentiful parks.
-The sights are enhanced by the harbor, right in the heart of Helsinki, from where a number of the top tourist attractions are within walking distance.
+After a great fire destroyed a third of the town in 1808, the city was rebuilt in a neoclassical style.
+The new center features wide, elegant streets and boulevards surrounded by plentiful parks.
+The sights are enhanced by the harbor in the heart of Helsinki.
+From there, many of the city’s top tourist attractions are within easy walking distance.

-The Market Square (Kauppatori) is the main planned and paved square in central Helsinki, where also one of the best-known outdoor markets in northern Europe is located; stands selling Finnish food, flowers and tourist souvenirs are the most popular.
-There are often even fishing boats lined up in the water, selling fresh seafood directly from the boat.
+The Market Square (Kauppatori) is the main planned and paved square in central Helsinki, where also one of the best-known outdoor markets in northern Europe is located.
+Vendors sell Finnish food, flowers and tourist souvenirs.
+Often, fishing boats line up in the water, selling fresh seafood directly from the boat.

 The famous Nordic design, recognized as a trend in the 1950s, is not as emphasized as in Stockholm.
 However, one of the least densely populated urban areas in Europe, provides a harmonious balance between urban amenities and expansive green spaces.

-Many of the biggest names in Nordic design, such as Alvar and Aino Aalto, Harri Koskinen, and the Marimekko brand, founded by Armi Ratia, are rooted in Helsinki.
+Many of the biggest names in Nordic design, such as Alvar and Aino Aalto, Harri Koskinen, and the Marimekko brand, are rooted in Helsinki.

 I visited some of their architectural gems, as well as stores with fabulously designed artefacts and more commercial products.